-Thanks to a generous grant from the Maryland Department of Agriculture, The Snyder Foundation for Animals and private funding, Talbot Humane is able to offer qualifying residents FREE OR LOW COST spay/neuter services for ALL DOGS AND CATS within Talbot and Dorchester Counties in MD.
+Thanks to a generous grant from the Maryland Department of Agriculture and private funding, Talbot Humane is able to offer qualifying residents FREE OR LOW COST spay/neuter services for ALL DOGS AND CATS within Talbot and Dorchester Counties in MD.

 For more information or to make an appointment to have your dog or cat altered contact Nancy Benner at (410)822-0107 or email@example.com today!